(Professor Ifeanyi Menkiti)

 It is an inexplicable and inexcusable tragedy that any African child, woman, or man could go without food in the light of the staggering endowment of resources in

-Aimé Césaire once told an interviewer (Annick Thebia Melson, “The liberating power of words: An interview with Poet Aimé Césaire”, The Journal of Pan-African Studies, Vol. 2, No 4, June 2008,
+Aimé Césaire, the poet, playwright and essayist, once told an interviewer (Annick Thebia Melson, “The liberating power of words: An interview with Poet Aimé Césaire”, The Journal of Pan-African Studies, Vol. 2, No 4, June 2008,

 So, for all African peoples or nations, the message on the unfurled banner for their freedom march couldn’t be more confident and focused: “We are because we are free; We are free because we are”.
 Abandon the “Berlin-state” now.
 Create your own state today, now.
 Now is the time!
 This nation, this people, can and should create its own state if it so desires.
 Freedom.
 It is its inalienable right.

-accessed 1 May 2014.)
-It does not therefore have to explain to anyone else why it has embarked on this track of freedom.
+It does not, therefore, have to explain to anyone else why it has embarked on this track of freedom.
 It can now decide what precepts, what aspirations, what trajectory, what goals, it has set its new state to embark upon.
 As Césaire deftly puts it in the interview referred to, the challenges of the times become the “quest to reconquer something, our name (sic), our country … ourselves” (2008: 2).

 Thus, the pressing point to reiterate here is that the immediate emergency that threatens the very survival of African peoples is the “Berlin-state” encased in African existence coupled with the pathetic bunch that masquerades here and there as African leaderships but whose mission is to oversee this enthralling edifice.
 African women and men will sooner, now, rather than later, abandon this fractured, fracturing, conflictive, alienating and terror contraption.
 Africans must now focus on real transformation – the revitalisation and consolidation of the institutions of Africa’s constituent nations and polities, or what Okwuonicha Nzegwu has described, succinctly, as the “indigenous spaces of real Africa” (Nzegwu, Love, Motherhood and the African Heritage, 2001: 41).
 In these institutions and spaces of African civilisation lie the organic framework to ensure transparency, probity, accountability, investment in people, humanised wealth creation, respect for human rights and civil liberties, and a true commitment to radically transform African existence.